ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 ### Mechanism to report the error data after reboot

 MbedOS initialization sequence should check if the reboot is caused by a fatal error and should report the same to the application using callback mechanism.
-The system may also print this to terminal if enabled.

 MbedOS initialization sequence should be modified as shown in below diagram to report the crash report and invoke the callback.